 \subsubsection{Single layer graphene}

 Graphene is a two-dimensional material made of a single layer of carbon atoms arranged in a hexagonal formation.
-Though theoretical studies of graphene can be dated back to the mid-19th century (see remarks in \cite{novoselov2011nobel} for example), only in 2004 did Geim and Novoselov \cite{novoselov2004electric} manage, in a work that got them the Noble prize, to produce an isolated layer of graphene.
-In the following years, the new existing material attracted much attention due to its many exciting properties, including its electronic properties (see \cite{neto2009electronic} for more details about these properties).
 There are several ways of studying such materials.
-One such way is to examine the associated Sch\"{o}rdinger operator in the continuum setting, i.e., as an operator acting on $L^2(\bbR^2)$.
+One such way is to examine the associated Schr\"{o}dinger operator in the continuum setting, i.e., as an operator acting on $L^2(\bbR^2)$.
 Another way is to study these operators through the tight-binding approximation.
 In this approximation, the full dynamics is approximated by an operator that acts on $\ell^2(\Lambda)$, where $\Lambda$ is the graph of the periodic lattice of atoms.
 For a discussion of the tight-binding model, see, for example, \cite{ablowitz2012tight, fefferman2018honeycomb}.
-For periodic potentials, such as the operator modeling graphene, Floquet theory allows one to move from the spectrum of the full Hamiltonian, $H$ - which will have absolutely continuous spectrum - to studying a family of operators $H(k)$, each with only pure point spectrum \cite{Kuchment}.
+For periodic potentials, Floquet theory allows one to move from the spectrum of the full Hamiltonian, $H$, which has absolutely continuous spectrum, to the study of a family of operators $H(k)$, each with only pure point spectrum \cite{Kuchment}.
 The eigenfunctions of each $H(k)$, denoted $E_n(k)$, are called bands.
-One of the remarkable properties of graphene, which was demonstrated all the way back in Wallace's work \cite{Wallace} in the 40s, is that it has Dirac points.
-Dirac points are points where two bands - two different eigenfunctions ${E_1(k), E_2(k)}$ of $H(k)$ - touch conically.
-In other words, we will say that $(E_0,k_0)$ is a Dirac point in the energy-quasimomentum plane if there is some $\delta>0$, such that for all $k\in \bbT^*$ such that $|k-k_0|<\delta$, we have
+One remarkable property of graphene is that it has Dirac points.
+Dirac points are points where two bands - two different eigenvalues, $E_1(k)$ and $E_2(k)$, of $H(k)$ - touch conically.
+In other words, we say that $(E_0,k_0)$ is a Dirac point in the energy-quasimomentum plane if there is some $\delta>0$, such that for all $k\in \bbT^*$ such that $|k-k_0|<\delta$, we have